fubishio/NaiveGit/README.md

 # NaiveGit

 This is a basic version control system that is implemented in Java which specifically stores changes as copies of files instead of the changes as hashes.
 I made this because the first time I was learning git, I was not quick on understanding how git version control.
 The terms HEAD and using SHA-1 to track changes were confusing and it cleared up when a friend worked out the process with files and a directory on their PC.
-I made this project because it would be nice to have a program where you can watch "git" save changes and modify files with a debugger without having to read through the hashes themselves.
+I made this project because it would be nice to have a program where we can watch "git" save changes and modify files with a debugger without having to read through the hashes themselves.
 This is NOT meant to be a fully functional nor efficient version control system.
 This is a learning tool for people who would not be able to comprehend the source code at first and would like a more hands-on approach.
 It supports most file tracking features but not remote control and repositories.

 ## Getting Started

-Requires Java and if JUnit is how you roll (which you should), that too.
+Requires Java and JUnit for the tests.
 Copy and paste into directory then plug and play!
 Compile with `javac *.java` and run with `java NaiveGit command [input]`

 ### Features